← All guides·Candidate Guide·7 min read

 If the interview is on the same day as the tests, it typically comes after the written and physical assessments.
 By this point you may be tired — mentally from the tests and physically from the fitness assessment.
 Prepare for this.
 Eat and hydrate properly throughout the day.

 Bring prepared STAR-format answers for the key PQA competencies.
-Even if you feel the interview questions are different from what you practised, your preparation gives you a bank of real examples to draw from rather than improvising under pressure.
+Even if you feel the interview questions are different from what you practiced, your preparation gives you a bank of real examples to draw from rather than improvising under pressure.

 Practical preparation for the day